Sunday, November 29, 2015

 “I hope you will be patient with me as I keep on talking like a fool.
 Do bear with me and let me say what is on my heart.
 I am anxious for you with the deep concern of God himself—anxious that your love should be for Christ alone, just as a pure maiden saves her love for one man only, for the one who will be her husband.
 But I am frightened, fearing that in some way you will be led away from your pure and simple devotion to our Lord, just as Eve was deceived by Satan in the Garden of Eden.
 You seem so gullible: you believe whatever anyone tells you even if he is preaching about another Jesus than the one we preach, or a different spirit than the Holy Spirit you received, or shows you a different way to be saved.
 You swallow it all” (II Corinthians 11:1-4 TLB).

 In many ways, we have been led away from the simplicity that is in Christ.
 The apostles preached a message that was pure, one of truth, one given by revelation of him who is truth.
 They entrusted themselves to the approval of man’s sense of right and wrong in the sight of God (II Corinthians 4:1-6).
-We are so confused, so influenced by Satan that we have lost that sense of right and wrong in the sight of God.
+We are so confused, so influenced by the devil that we have lost that sense of right and wrong in the sight of God.
 Do not take our word for it.
 Just look around in the world today.
 Churches are rewriting their own church doctrines, questioning their faith, changing their interpretations, reexamining their teachings, creating new precepts, and arguing over the word of God.
 Institutions are splitting because of differences in beliefs, opinions, principles, and theologies.
-Just as Eve was deceived by Satan in the Garden of Eden, we continue to allow him to deceive us.
+Just as Eve was deceived by the devil in the Garden of Eden, we continue to allow him to deceive us.
 We refuse to take control of our thoughts, control of our minds so that we can take the blinders off so that we can see the light which shines in our hearts that gives way to the light of the knowledge of the glory of God in the face of Jesus Christ.

 Satan has infiltrated the body of Christ and divided the kingdom (Mark 3:24-27).
 He has entered the organization and has become part of it so much so that he is hard to recognize.
 That one we believe to be him in disguise is usually not him but that one we believe to be a member of the body is actually him in disguise.
 We have allowed him to get close to us and close to our hearts.
 We have allowed him to come into our family and become a part of it.
 We have allowed him into our house and have set a place at our table for him.
 We have allowed him to influence whom we talk to, what we think of, what we say, what we believe in, and much more.